 The first films I tried to “convert” via the Vudu service were my Pixar DVDs but Disney does not participate in the program (or the Vudu service’s underlying UltraViolet system).
 Plus, my little adventure with the VGA cable told me that there are still asinine restrictions on what we can do with legally “owned” files.
 In any case, we’re probably going to have to wait a long time for a single universal streaming service to arrive for all movies, new and old.

 Copyright (c) 2013 by Dennis D. McDonald, Ph.D.
-Dennis is a Washington DC area consultant specializing in project management and technology adoption.
-His clients have included the US Department of Veterans Affairs, the US Environmental Protection Agency, Jive Software, the National Library of Medicine, the National Academy of Engineering, Social Media Today and Oracle, and the World Bank Group.
-His experience includes government contract research, software and database product development, system integration and consolidation, and IT strategy consulting.
-Contact Dennis via email at firstname.lastname@example.org or by phone at 703-402-7382.
+Dennis is a Washington DC area consultant specializing in data strategy, collaborative project management, and new technology adoption.
+His clients have included the US Department of Veterans Affairs, the US Environmental Protection Agency, Jive Software, the National Library of Medicine, the National Academy of Engineering, Social Media Today and Oracle, General Electric, and the World Bank Group.
+His experience includes the management of projects involving conversion or migration of financial and transaction data and their associated access and management systems.
+Contact Dennis via email firstname.lastname@example.org or by phone at 703-402-7382.